 I think being a writer gives me a different perspective on good and bad.
 Every story needs a villain, and if it´s just the mind of a character that turns against them, something or somebody has to.
 But, let´s face it, the meanest villain of every story are the writer themselves.
 We are the ones that make the protagonist go through all those horrible things, It is our job to put as many blocks as we can between our characters and what they want to achieve.
 There has to be something wrong or there is no story.
 Still, I wouldn´t think of myself as a bad person.
 I don´t even hate my characters, actually, I love them very much.
 I guess I just trust that they will overcome the adversities and strongly believe that they will find happiness and growth through them.

 I wouldn´t want to be the bad guy.
 It´s not my idea of a nice existence to be hated by everybody.
 It takes a huge effort to overlook being hated by everyone.
 If I were to cast an actor or an actress for the role of the bad guy I would choose the most compassionate person, knowing that they will have to put the same energy into it as the others, maybe even more, but will never get the same positive attention as the hero.
 Even if people appreciate the performance, being people, at least subconsciously, they will always flow towards the one they want to identify with.
 Stil, no villan, no story.
 In that sense, the bad guy really is quite the hero, or at least the one that plays the bad guy.

-I know, that thought seems far of but some religions and cultures do have gods or characters that represent evil or adversity, that represent badness in general.
+I know, that thought seems far off for most modern western civilizations but some religions and cultures do and did have gods that represent evil or adversity, that represent badness in general.
 Why would they give badness that much importance to make it a god or goddess?
-Does it deserve that?
+To worship it?
+Does badness deserve that?
 I think it does.
-In a dual world, a dual university of mater I think there simply has to be darkness.
+In a world of duality there simply has to be darkness, has to be bad.
 How else would you describe light?
-How would be define anything good, how could anything good exist if there wasn´t an opposite to compare it against?
+How would we define anything good?
+How could anything good exist, if there wasn´t an opposite to compare it against?